mnali825/ioMessage/README.md

 ### TODO
 - add list to show who's online
-- allow users to create their owm rooms
+- allow users to create their own rooms